c0r3dump3d/pylanos/README.md

 	 |_|    \__, |_____\__,_|_| |_|\___/|____/
 	        |___/

-A little Python script for LAN OS detection (nmap -A)
+A little Python script for LAN OS detection (nmap -O)

 What's PyLanOS?
 ===============

 	PyLanOS it's a simple Python script to scan a LAN network and detect the Operative System present in the LAN.
-	It's make use of nmap with -A option to scan, and then parse the result.
+	It's make use of nmap with -O option to scan and then parse the result.

 Advice: